Logo

 Neil Robertson has two children with his Norwegian wife Mille Fjelldal, whom he met in 2008 and married in August 2021.

-Fjelldal had been due to give birth to the couple's first child while Neil Robertson was playing in the 2010 World Championship final, but their son Alexander was not born until 12 May 2010.
+Fjelldal had been due to give birth to the couple's first child while Neil Robertson was playing in the 2010 World Championship final, but their son Alexander was not born until a few days later.

 Neil Robertson has spoken publicly about supporting his wife through her struggles with anxiety and depression, while acknowledging how these issues affected his commitment to professional snooker.

-Neil Robertson began to pursue a plant-based diet following advice from fellow snooker professional Peter Ebdon, as well as his admiration for vegan athlete Carl Lewis.
+Neil Robertson began to pursue a plant-based diet following advice from fellow snooker professional Peter Ebdon, as well as his own research into vegan athletes.

-Neil Robertson was an avid gamer but gave up the hobby in April 2017, believing he was spending too much time playing games and it was affecting his snooker form.
+Neil Robertson was an avid gamer, but gave up the hobby in 2017, believing he had a video game addiction and that it was affecting his snooker form.